flenniken/statictea/docs/readjson.md

 # newStrAndPosOr

-Return a new StrAndPosOr object containing a StrAndPos object.
+Return a new StrAndPosOr object containing a string and position.

 ```nim
 func newStrAndPosOr(str: string; pos: Natural): StrAndPosOr